 Does An Abnormal Pap Smear Mean That I Have Cancer?

 The short answer is, no. Pap smears were never meant to detect cancer.
 The Pap smear is a method to detect pre-cancerous cells.
 A Pap smear performed on a cervix with an obvious, easily visible cancer will often fail to show any malignant cells at all!

 It really does no one any good to have a test to detect cancer.
 We want a test to detect the changes that precede the development of cancer so that we can administer treatment and prevent a patient from ever getting a cancer.
 The Pap smear is just such a test if performed properly.

 Unfortunately, Pap smears are not perfect.
 Sometimes a smear will falsely suggest that a pre-cancerous lesion is present (false-positive result).
 Sometimes a smear will fail to detect a pre-cancerous lesion (false-negative).
 It turns out that false-positive results are fairly common.
 On the other hand false-negative results are rare.
 This means that many women will undergo evaluation for an abnormal smear when they really don’t need to do so.
 But it also means that if a pre- cancerous lesion really is present then the Pap smear will almost always accurately pick it up.

 Pre-cancerous lesions of the cervix take many years to progress to a true malignancy.
 You would have to have a number of false-negative annual Pap smears in order for a cancer to develop.
-This is why it is so important to get a Pap smear every year.
+This is why it is important to get a Pap smear at recommended intervals.
 (Top of Page)